dolaji-op/RedM-Radial-Menu/README.md

-# RWHL - Red Dead Redemption 2 Radial Wheel Menu
+# ds-radialMenu - RedM Radial Wheel Menu

-A highly customizable and polished radial wheel menu system for RedM/FiveM, inspired by Red Dead Redemption 2's menu system.
+A highly customizable and polished radial wheel menu system for RedM, inspired by Red Dead Redemption 2's menu system.
 This resource provides a smooth, animated radial menu with support for submenus, item locking, sound effects, and extensive customization options.

 ## Features